aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to XLAM or Online App" h2="Export WORDML to XLAM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORDML to XLAM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLAM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The WORDML to XLAM conversion feature is a useful tool for C++ applications.
+WORDML is a markup language used to represent documents in the Office Open XML format.
+It is a subset of XML and is used to represent documents in a structured manner.
+XLAM is an Excel Add-in file format used to store macros, user-defined functions, and other data.
+By converting WORDML to XLAM, users can easily access and use the data stored in the WORDML file.

+<h2>How Aspose.Total helps for WordML to XLAM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export WORDML to HTML and then convert HTML to XLAM.
+Aspose.Words for C++ is a feature-rich and powerful document manipulation and conversion API that enables developers to easily create, edit, and convert documents.
+Aspose.Cells for C++ is an Excel spreadsheet manipulation and conversion API that enables developers to easily create, edit, and convert spreadsheets.
+Both APIs come under the Aspose.Total for C++ package, which makes it easy for developers to access and use both APIs.

+Using Aspose.Words for C++, developers can easily export WORDML to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLAM.
+This makes it easy for developers to access and use the data stored in the WORDML file.
+The APIs also provide a wide range of features and functionalities that make it easy for developers to manipulate and convert documents.
+Aspose.Total for C++ also provides a comprehensive set of features and functionalities that make it easy for developers to create, edit, and convert documents and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}